-Although final sample selection is totally based on SRS Method, however, the selection of initial population will not be arbitrary given questionnaire is specifically designed for someone who is either interested to invest in Libya or has already invested in Libya before.
-Therefore, all possible sources will be utilized to make this questionnaire available to everyone, still it may miss enterpreneurs, due to difficulty to reach, who are already doing business in Libya and therefore may present a limitation where only specific people are part of the survey as respondents.
+Although the final sample selection is totally based on SRS Method, however, the selection of the initial population will not be arbitrary given questionnaire because its specifically designed for someone who is either interested to invest in Libya or has already invested in Libya before.
+Therefore, all possible sources will be utilized to make this questionnaire available to everyone, still it may miss some entrepreneurs, due to difficulty to reach, or those who are already doing business in Libya and therefore may present a limitation where only specific people are part of the survey as respondents.